dotnet/AspNetCore.Docs/aspnetcore/mvc/models/formatting.md

 ### Adding XML Format Support

-To add support for XML formatting, install the "Microsoft.AspNetCore.Mvc.Formatters.Xml" NuGet package.
+To add support for XML formatting, install the `Microsoft.AspNetCore.Mvc.Formatters.Xml` NuGet package.

 Add the XmlSerializerFormatters to MVC's configuration in *Startup.cs*: